ibm-cloud-docs/containers/cs_users.md

 ### Accessing a different IBM Cloud infrastructure (SoftLayer) account
 {: #credentials}

 Instead of using the default linked IBM Cloud infrastructure (SoftLayer) account to order infrastructure for clusters within a region, you might want to use a different IBM Cloud infrastructure (SoftLayer) account that you already have.
-You can link this infrastructure account to your {{site.data.keyword.Bluemix_notm}} account by using the [`ibmcloud ks credential-set`](cs_cli_reference.html#cs_credentials_set) command.
+You can link this infrastructure account to your {{site.data.keyword.Bluemix_notm}} account by using the [`ibmcloud ks credentials-set`](cs_cli_reference.html#cs_credentials_set) command.
 The IBM Cloud infrastructure (SoftLayer) credentials are used instead of the default Pay-As-You-Go account's credentials that are stored for the region.

-**Important**: The IBM Cloud infrastructure (SoftLayer) credentials set by the `ibmcloud ks credential-set` command persist after your session ends.
-If you remove IBM Cloud infrastructure (SoftLayer) credentials that were manually set with the [`ibmcloud ks credential-unset`](cs_cli_reference.html#cs_credentials_unset) command, the default Pay-As-You-Go account credentials are used.
+**Important**: The IBM Cloud infrastructure (SoftLayer) credentials set by the `ibmcloud ks credentials-set` command persist after your session ends.
+If you remove IBM Cloud infrastructure (SoftLayer) credentials that were manually set with the [`ibmcloud ks credentials-unset`](cs_cli_reference.html#cs_credentials_unset) command, the default Pay-As-You-Go account credentials are used.
 However, this change in infrastructure account credentials might cause [orphaned clusters](cs_troubleshoot_clusters.html#orphaned).

 **Before you begin**:
 - If you are not using the account owner's credentials, [ensure that the user whose credentials you want to set for the API key has the correct permissions](#owner_permissions).